 These fixture plates provide the ideal platform for constructing modular fixture systems for use in CMM Metrology.
 See the Application Idea tab for details.

-These solid aluminum, nonmagnetic fixture plates, also known as breadboards, have been hard-coat anodized for increased abrasion resistance and durability.
-They provide the ideal platform for modular CMM fixturing (see Application Idea tab for details), prototyping optical assemblies, conducting experiments, and mounting smaller subsystems.
+This solid aluminum, nonmagnetic fixture plate, also known as a breadboard, has been hard-coat anodized for increased abrasion resistance and durability.
+It provides the ideal platform for modular CMM fixturing (see Application Idea tab for details), prototyping optical assemblies, conducting experiments, and mounting smaller subsystems.

 Other Breadboard Options

 For vacuum applications, we recommend using our selection of Unanodized Circular or Rectangular Solid Aluminum Breadboards.
 For limited space applications, Thorlabs offers the MS12B and MS12B/M Mini-Series Breadboards.
 These breadboards feature increased tapped hole density and thinner breadboard thickness.

 30 mm Cage Cube Fixed in Place Using Ø1/2" Posts, a Post Holder, a Base, a PM3/M Clamping Arm, and Setscrews